danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/6_-_Chapter_6__Enhanced_Quality_—_Raising_Your_Standards,_Getting_Best_Results (1).md

 > **WHAT SHE GOT:**
 > A style guide that humorously recommended phrases such as "hang loose" in formal emails, highlighting humorous scenarios around bread-making mishaps while providing essential formatting rules, and leaving room for both casual speech and professional conduct.

-With DriftLoaf peering into a memory bank of document chaos, it was Violetta who suggested using **Grammarly** to add a layer of consistency.
+With DriftLoaf peering into a memory bank of document chaos, it was Miranda who suggested using **Grammarly** to add a layer of consistency.
 "We need a tool that checks our tone and grammar while we're writing," she urged.
 "We can't keep tracking down these weird moments of sarcasm."

 **AI TOOL USAGE:**

-> **WHAT Violetta TYPED:**
+> **WHAT MIRANDA TYPED:**
 > "Ensure the tone is light but professional.
 Can you make it clear without sounding dismissive?"

 > **WHAT SHE GOT:**